Alert Strategies¶

 -

-In a single custom notification configuration of the same alert strategy, if multiple rules are configured, abnormal events will be matched in order from top to bottom, and alert notifications will be sent according to the prioritized custom configuration.
+In a single custom notification configuration of the same alert strategy, if multiple rules are configured, abnormal events will be matched in order from top to bottom, and alert notifications will be sent according to the priority-matched custom configuration.
 If no rule matches, no notification will be sent;

 -